tufangorel/performance_tips/README.md

 **-** Set min and max heap sizes for your application with JVM flags Xms and Xmx.

+**-** Turn -XX:+HeapDumpOnOutOfMemoryError JVM flag on to produce automatic heap dump when a memory problem occurs.

 **-** Set -XX:+HeapDumpOnOutOfMemoryError and -XX:HeapDumpPath JVM options to generate a heap dump for extra heap consumption cases.

 **-** Use command line tools to analyze heap and thread dumps.